upalbhattacharya/onto_pop_llm_which_factors_matter/prompt_templates/README.md

 directory which are grouped by prompting approach (0_shot, 1_shot, ...), followed by LLM name and finally ontology.
 They may contain slight variations.
-Four variants corresponding to different domain contextualizations are can be found within the ontology sub-directories.
+Four variants corresponding to different domain contextualizations can be found within the ontology sub-directories.
+A directory structure of the `run_args/onto_pop` directory is given below:

 ```